dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.26/_index.md

 **Highlight assigned diagnosis codes after the 25th position**

-Any diagnosis code that is in the assigned code pane to an account will automatically be highlighted past the 25th position.
+Any diagnosis code that is in the assigned code tree to an account will automatically be highlighted past the 25th position.
 This will help the coder/CDI know where the diagnosis needs to move to make it within the top